laravel-enso/documentation/docs/frontEnd/toastr.md

 ```

 Properties:
-- `body`, `string`, optional, default `left`, the alignment of the tabs, valid options are: 'left', 'centered', 'right'
+- `body` - `string`, optional, default `left`, the alignment of the tabs, valid options are: 'left', 'centered', 'right'
-- `duration`, `number`, optional, default `3500`, the duration of the bounce animation, in ms, used when showing the notification
+- `duration` - `number`, optional, default `3500`, the duration of the bounce animation, in ms, used when showing the notification
-- `html`, `boolean`, optional, default `false`, if true, the contents of the notification is treated as html
+- `html` - `boolean`, optional, default `false`, if true, the contents of the notification is treated as html
-- `position`, `string`, optional, default `top-center`, the position,
+- `position` - `string`, optional, default `top-center`, the position,
 valid options are: 'top-left', 'top-right', 'top-center', 'bottom-left', 'bottom-right', 'bottom-center'
-- `title`, `string`, optional, default `null`, if given, that title is set
+- `title` - `string`, optional, default `null`, if given, that title is set
-- `type`, `string`, required, the type of the notification,
+- `type` - `string`, required, the type of the notification,
 valid options are: 'message', 'primary', 'info', 'success', 'warning', 'danger'

 ### renderless/Toastr.vue
 The renderless toaster notification component which can be built upon to create custom implementations.

 Properties:
-- `duration`, `number`, required, the duration of the bounce animation, in ms, used when showing the notification
+- `duration` - `number`, required, the duration of the bounce animation, in ms, used when showing the notification
-- `position`, `string`, required, the position,
+- `position` - `string`, required, the position,
 valid options are: 'top-left', 'top-right', 'top-center', 'bottom-left', 'bottom-right', 'bottom-center'

 Methods: